For many men and women, hair loss sets off a series of alarms that are worse than those experienced at 6 a.m. on a workday after a long night.

 There are hundreds of products available that can help, including those which block dihydrotestosterone (DHT), a hormone that contributes to hair loss.
-Among those products is Revita Hair Stimulating Shampoo, as well as products you take as a supplement in pill form, like the Revita Tablets For Hair Revitalization.

 We’ll review what we think are the best of the “DHT blockers” in this post, discuss what to look for – and look out for – when buying these products – and take a closer look at how they work.

 Table of Contents

 Quick Summary: The Best Natural DHT Blockers for Men